Sports Massage vs. Other Massage: What’s the Difference?

 Feet/Ankles

-What is knees pain
+What is knee pain

-What are hip injuries
+What are hip injuries?

-What is wrist injuries
+What are wrist injuries?

 What is elbow pain

 Other common injuries to the elbow include fractures, usually from trauma, and nerve compression, typically radial tunnel syndrome and cubital tunnel syndrome.
-Like many other joint problems, untreated elbow pain can become a recurring problem, negatively affecting your ability to participate in sporting activities, as well as potentially causing long term injury.
+Like many other joint problems, untreated elbow pain can become a recurring problem, negatively affecting your ability to participate in sporting activities, as well as potentially causing long-term injury.

-What is shoulder pain symptoms
+What are shoulder pain symptoms?

 What can a sports massage therapist do for me?